-Both the preceding story, & Dr. Kevin Leman’s book “The Birth Order Book” shed light on this topic.
+Dr. Kevin Leman’s book “The Birth Order Book” sheds light on this topic.

 My “Delayed Development” and “The Event”

-If you are the last born in your family “LISTEN UP!”
+If you are the last born to your family “LISTEN UP!”

 Although not that well off, my father’s hard work kept us going.
 His career caused us to move several times so I had to learn how to make friends quickly.
 I was in eight different schools within eight years.

 As the end of high school approached, I got a job in the kitchen of an institution.
 First, I work filling and emptying the Dishwashing machine.
 Then over into “pot sinks” washing pots and pans.
 The mental acuity required was minimal.

 I handled it well… find where it arrives dirty, clean it, find where to put it, done.

 Then things got just a bit more complex.
 I move into the kitchen proper.
 Still, there were plenty of people to tell me what to do until…